apache/zeppelin/docs/manual/dynamicinterpreterload.md

 After you downloaded, you can create and configure the interpreter at the Zeppelin **Interpreter tab**.
 Then, how can you do this ?
 Please follow these simple steps.
 It will be really straighforward.

 Oh, you don't need to restart your Zeppelin server.
-Because it is **Dynamic Interpreter Loading**, you can configure and load it **on runtime** !
+Because it is **Dynamic Interpreter Loading**, you can configure and load it **at runtime** !

 1. After Zeppelin server up, browse Zeppelin home and click **Interpreter tab**.
 <center><img src="../assets/themes/zeppelin/img/docs-img/interpreter_setting_1.png" height="85%" width="85%"></center>